ZhengdongWang/zhengdongwang.com/writing.md

 image: burning
 ---

-There's only three things here because:
+There's only four things here because:

 * I'm not that good at writing.
 * I really like these pieces of advice, and I don't want to distract from them.